-According Tax Legislation of Panama, income tax returns for the last three (3) years are subject to review by fiscal authorities, including year ending December 31, 2019.
+According to Tax Legislation of Panama, income tax returns for the last three (3) years are subject to review by fiscal authorities, including year ended December 31, 2019.

-Management will request to the Tax Authority the non-application of the CAIR for the 2019 fiscal year and they expect to obtain a positive outcome on the request.
+Management requested to the Tax Authority the non-application of the CAIR for the 2019 fiscal year.
+The request was accepted and approved for the fiscal years 2019, 2020 and 2021.